tsertkov/dotfiles/README.md

 Install all essential cli tools at once on macOS with `./macOS/brew-install-essentials.sh`.

-To uninstall symlinks run: `make unstow`
+To uninstall symlinks run: `make uninstall`